jimhigson/oboe.js-website/content/discuss.md

 You might want to follow [@OboeJS on Twitter](https://twitter.com/OboeJs).

-The author of this project is currently available to hire.
+The author of this project is currently available to hire, contracts and permanent roles considered.
 For enquiries or just to say hi please [drop me an email](mailto:jim.higson@gmail.com).